Dashboard

 Remember that your budget includes:

-- Technology: This typically involves whatever technology or tools your business uses to create, launch, manage and/or optimize your social media advertising.
-You could have a subscription to the design tool, Canva, for example.
+• Technology: This typically involves whatever technology or tools your business uses to create, launch, manage and/or optimize your social media advertising.
+You could have a subscription to the design tool, Canva, or a broader marketing automation platform that ties your ads to the rest of your customer data.

 As far as where you can spend your budget, the world is your oyster, so to speak.
 There are several popular social media platforms with various advertising capabilities: